Johnhvy/Node-Caritat/README.md

 ### How are the votes authenticated?

-Voters can sign their commit using GPG.
+Voters can sign their commit using PGP.
 When doing the counting, the system uses the git commit metadata to attribute a ballot to a voter.
 If a voter casts several ballots, the system only counts the most recent one.